Shaping the future and value of international association meetings

 - If you want to belong to a trade association that aims to deliver creative solutions for each member's unique meetings-related objectives, ICCA is your answer.

 Each ICCA member company/organisation creates their own unique value-mix from ICCA’s extensive range of member benefits to deliver specific business objectives within their international meetings strategy.
-View some of the many ways different types of ICCA members are generating value out of their membership in these "Value of ICCA" videos:

 Why ICCA membership in times of global economic turbulence?

 The international association meetings market is recognised as the most resilient and dynamic sector of our industry when the global economy faces difficult conditions, and should be an essential element in any destination's business mix.
 ICCA is quite simply the perfect solution to penetrate this market and to build long-term protection against economic turmoil!